Nepenthes Care Tips

-Lowlanders generally prefer more shaded days…like the forrest or jungle habitats where dappled light penetrates the canopy or they get direct light for only a couple of hours a day.
+The amount of light needed by nepenthes varies from highlanders to lowlanders and their geographic origins.
+As a general rule, highlanders can handle a brighter light for more of the day, as exposed mountain tops.
+Lowlanders generally prefer more shaded days…like the forest or jungle habitats where dappled light penetrates the canopy or they get direct light for only a couple of hours a day, preferably morning.

 A lack of developing pitchers is a sign that your plants need more humidity.

 The general rule here is a very nutrient poor mix with fantastic drainage properties and preferably made up from products such as perlite, coconut husk/chip, long fiber sphagnum moss and pine bark.
 Coconut husk is better if it’s been soaked in rain water for some time prior to using to remove tannins and really we’re removing this from our mix all together.
 Keeping it simple with 2 or 3 ingredients seems to work best with both the plants and the wallet.
 We’re currently using a simple mix of sphagnum moss and a fair amount or perlite and that’s it.
 Generally its proving to give us the best results.

 All Nepenthes require a very low mineral/salts water.

 Reverse osmotic water, distilled and rain/tank water are all preferred, but if you live in an area with water below 100 ppm then this is acceptable as long as you flush their pots with distilled water every couple of weeks to flush out the accumulated salts/nutrients.
 Salts building up in the soil is one of the main problems with tap water which after months can kill the plant and promote bacteria growth breaking down the mix or sending it green.
 3 stage R/O filters are available on ebay for under $70 and is a worthwhile investment in growing better plants.